No. 2 Ohio State tested but tops No. 9 Penn State 28-17

+Justin Hillard intercepted Penn State backup Will Levis’ pass and the Buckeyes stopped the Nittany Lions on fourth down on two late drives to seal a 28-17 victory and lock up the Big Ten East title.

-COLUMBUS, Ohio (AP) — J.K.
-Dobbins rushed for 157 yards and two touchdowns and No. 2 Ohio State locked up the Big Ten East title Saturday, surviving its first real test of the season with a 28-17 victory over No. 9 Penn State.
+J.K.
+Dobbins rushed for 157 yards and two touchdowns, and Justin Fields threw for 188 yards and two scores for Ohio State (10-0, 8-0).

-The Buckeyes held on after Penn State (9-2, 7-2 Big Ten) took advantage of two second-half turnovers to climb back into the game in the third quarter after trailing 21-0.
-This was a far different scenario for Ohio State, which blew out its first 10 opponents.
+Ohio State held on after Penn State (9-2, 7-2) took advantage of two second-half turnovers to climb back in the game after trailing 21-0.
+This was a far different scenario for Ohio State, which hadn’t yet had to play hard into the second half.

-“From the beginning to the end, you couldn’t take a deep breath at all,” Ohio State coach Ryan Day said.
+“We talked about going into a big heavyweight match, and you have to take shots,” Ohio State coach Ryan Day said.
+“One of the things about playing in a game like this is you have to be willing to take punches and you have to not flinch when it happens.
+That was a great example.
+That was the first time we really were taking shots there.”

-The Buckeyes (10-0, 8-0 Big Ten) were clinging to a 21-17 lead early in the fourth quarter when Justin Fields threw a 28-yard touchdown pass to Chris Olave to create some space.
+The Buckeyes were clinging to a 21-17 lead early in the fourth quarter when Fields threw a 28-yard touchdown pass to Chris Olave to create some breathing room.

-The Ohio State defense, with Chase Young back from a two-game suspension, then shut down two late Penn State drives on fourth down.
+Ohio State, with Chase Young back from a two-game suspension, then got the interception from Hillard before shutting down two late Penn State drives on fourth down, aided by deafening crowd noise.
 The last drive included back-to-back sacks of backup quarterback Will Levis by Young and linebacker Baron Browning.

-Fields fumbled away the ball twice, once as he was crossing the goal line for an apparent touchdown.
+Fields fumbled away the ball twice, once as he was crossing the goal line for what would have been a touchdown.
 But he got critical yards on the ground, rushing for 68 yards on 21 carries and threw beautiful second half touchdown passes to K.J.
 Hill and Olave.

-“The biggest difference was the quarterback’s legs, the running game,” Penn State coach James Franklin said.

-Dobbins was responsible for both first-half touchdowns, a 4-yard plunge in the first quarter and a 2-yard plunge on fourth-and-goal with 2 minutes left in the half.
-He finished the first half with 89 rushing yards.
+And he got knocked around plenty, and at one point late in the game was slow to get up after being sacked but stayed in the game.

+“He’s a warrior, I’m telling you,” Day said.
+“He’s got the heart of a lion.”

 THE TAKEAWAY

-Penn State: Backup quarterback Levis provided a spark when he entered for the injured Sean Clifford, running for a 1-yard touchdown in the third quarter to pull his team within a touchdown.
-Statistically, the Nittany Lions were beaten soundly but managed to hang around until late.
-Journey Brown ran the ball 11 time for 64 yards.
+Penn State: Statistically, the Nittany Lions were beaten soundly but managed to hang around until late.
+Journey Brown ran the ball 11 times for 64 yards.

+“No one flinched,” Penn State safety Garrett Taylor said.
+“We came out and fought hard.”

 Ohio State: The Buckeyes outgained the Nittany Lions 417-227 but were stricken by uncharacteristic turnovers.
+Now it’s on to Ann Arbor for the rivalry game against No. 12 Michigan.

+“It’s good to have a full game under your belt, especially going into next week,” linebacker Pete Werner said.

 POLL IMPLICATIONS